-According to researchers at the University of California San Diego School of Medicine, those who regularly suffer from migraines also hosted many times the average number of the nitrate-reducing bacterium in their mouths.
+According to researchers at the University of California San Diego School of Medicine, those who regularly suffer from migraines also hosted many times the average number of nitrate-reducing bacterium in their mouths.
 Nitrates, which can be found in a variety of foods from processed meats, to wine and chocolate, are broken down by these bacteria and converted into nitric oxide.
 Unfortunately for sommeliers, chocolate connoisseurs, and bacon-lovers everywhere, nitric oxide is a potent vasodilator.
 It causes blood vessels in the head to expand, and in doing so, can trigger migraines, tension headaches, and cluster headaches.
 The more nitrate-rich foods you consume, the more fuel for nitrate-loving microbes, resulting in more nitric oxide in your blood.
-Scientists suspect that oral bacteria may be the culprit behind not only bad breath but also headaches too.
+Scientists suspect that oral bacteria may be the culprit behind not only bad breath but also headaches (and migraines) too.

 Flossing and regular visits to Willow Pass Dental Care for checkups are also highly recommended, but brushing is the foundation for an effective dental hygiene routine.

 Brushing your teeth is the cornerstone of a healthy dental hygiene routine.
 We have been taught, told, and exhorted to brush our teeth from the emergence of our very first tooth.

 Recent headlines would suggest that sparkling water might not be such a great alternative to just plain old water.
 But is bubbly, carbonated water really that bad?